thundrjary/arch-gnk/README.md

 ## License

-GNK is af ork from Omarchy, which is released under the [MIT License](https://opensource.org/licenses/MIT).
+GNK is a fork from Omarchy, which is released under the [MIT License](https://opensource.org/licenses/MIT).